What is a Topic Cluster & How to Create One for SEO

 It’s important to keep your potential customer front of mind.
 Sure, we want pages to be ranked on that coveted top spot, but if your pages are riddled with internal links and CTAs, it might make the page hard to read.
 Thanks to thorough keyword research, you may be writing for search engines, but not for the people visiting your website.
 Think of your users first.
 Write really great, unique, content for them and fulfill the intent that they are seeking.
 In other words - Answer their actual questions.

-Carolyn Lyden phrased it well during her talk at the Search & Content summit:
+Carolyn Lyden phrased it well during her talk at a Search & Content summit recently:

 Structuring your content into topic clusters can help users.
 Once they are on your website to get their question answered, you can guide them to more, relevant, articles, becoming an expert on the topic and front of mind if or when they are ready to make a purchase.